Israel Emergency Campaign Resources

 Our Response To Date

-• As of today, the Detroit Federation’s Israel Emergency Campaign has raised $28.37 million from 3,150 donors, with major contributions from leading Jewish Foundations including the Max M. & Marjorie S. Fisher Foundation.
-Federation has appointed an Allocation Committee to ensure that needs are being assessed and the funds are used in the most urgent and effective manner.
-The Committee will be meeting again in the immediate future to allocate more of the Israel Emergency Campaigns dollar across 12 submitted proposals.
+• As of today, the Detroit Federation’s Israel Emergency Campaign has raised $28.5 million from 3,320 donors, with major contributions from leading Jewish Foundations including the Max M. & Marjorie S. Fisher Foundation.

 • $286,000 was allocated to the three municipalities in our Partnership 2Gether region to be used primarily for the renovation and reinforcement of public safe houses.